-No transfers were made between Level 1 and Level 2 for December 2022 and 2021.
+No transfers were made between Level 1 and Level 2 for December 2023 and 2022.

-To determine the fair value hierarchy level, an instrument-by-instrument assessment is performed, according to the calculation type information reported by PRECIA S. A. (price vendor), and the expert criteria of the Front and Middle Office, who issue their opinion taking into account aspects such as: Continuity in the publication of prices on a historical basis, amount outstanding, record of transactions made, number of price contributors as a measure of depth, market knowledge, constant quotes by one or more counterparties of the specific security, and bid offer spreads, among others.
+To determine the fair value hierarchy level, an instrument-by-instrument assessment is performed, according to the type of calculation information reported by PRECIA S. A. (price vendor), and the expert criteria of the financial operations area.